voltpop/vp-website/index.markdown

 <center><i>Power to the People</i></center>
 <br><br>

-VoltPopulous is the Blog of Open Sourceror, Drew Foulks.
+VoltPopulous is the blog of Open Sourceror, Drew Foulks.
+Drew is a professional enabler, amateur guitar player, and tinkering fool.